 What is the role of ARVs in the treatment of COVID-19?

-There is no evidence that ARV drugs have any activity or role in treating COVID-19 infections ARVs including Lopinavir/r3 and, more recently, tenofovir disoproxil fumarate (TDF)4 have been studied for potential role in treatment of COVID-19 but there is no evidence supporting efficacy.
+There is no evidence that ARV drugs have any activity or role in treating COVID-19 infections ARVs including Lopinavir/ $r^2$ and, more recently, tenofovir disoproxil fumarate $(TDF)^3$ have been studied for potential role in treatment of COVID-19 but there is no strong or consistent evidence supporting efficacy.
 Accurate messaging to prevent diversion of ARVs should be provided.